Resources For You

 * AbleRise - www.ablerise.net - This site is dedicated "to help locate disability resources and make the world a bit more caring."
 They provide permanent resources to know and understand and also scour the internet for meaningful articles, blogs, etc.

 * The Christopher & Dana Reeve Foundation - http://www.christopherreeve.org/ - provides a wide range of support services, research and education for those with spinal cord injuries.
-HDS Medallion is proud to be involved with this wonderful organization.
-If a customer buys one of five designated bags, we donate $7 to this organization.
+They recently published a resource map for accessible parks and rehabilitation centers that can locate them in your zip code.

 * MDA & Quest - http://quest.mda.org/- covering 42 different diseases and conditions, MDA provides support, information, research and education for people with these diseases.
 Their magazine, Quest, is in print and online.
 HDS Medallion periodically advertises in this first class magazine.

 * LPA - http://lpaonline.org - the Little People's Association is the support, education and product source for Little People.
 HDS Medallion is on their product and resource page.
-In addition, we will be exhibiting our bags during their National LPA Conference in Boston the first week of July.
+In addition, we have exhibited our bags during the last four National LPA Conferences in July.

 * Paralyzed Veterans of America - http://pva.org - attend all expos to offer literature, advice, assistance, etc. for paralyzed veterans and their families.
 Check their site for local chapters.